NormalNvim/NormalNvim/README.md

 Originally it took AstroVim as base.
 But implements [this VIM config](https://github.com/Zeioth/vim-zeioth-config).
 Code has been simplified while retaining its core features.

 ## FAQ
+99% of your questions can be solved by reading the AstroVim manual.

+* How do I check NormalNVim is working ok?

+    :healthcheck base

 * How do I disable the tabs?
 You either ":set showtabline=0" or check the plugin heirline.
 Here is where we implement the logic.